OliviaNguyen1789/Manufacturing-Performance-Analytics--Power-BI/README.md

 - 🚀 **Stage-Level Time Analysis:** Stages like Frame Forming, Final Assembly, Frame Welding, and Subassembly have a higher average time spent compared to Paint and Polish-related stages.
 With Subassembly and Final Assembly also being the most frequently executed, they contribute to significantly high total working hours, highlighting potential bottlenecks in the production line.
 - 🚀 **Product Group Performance:** The Mountain bike group experiences the highest average delivery delay, likely due to complex assembly processes or higher demand.
 This signals a need for targeted process improvements and possibly dedicated resources to address group-specific challenges.

+- 🚀 **Production Stage Utilization:** Subassembly and Final Assembly are the most frequently executed stages, suggesting these are critical bottlenecks or resource-intensive phases in the manufacturing process.

 ## 🔎 Final Conclusion & Recommendations

 | Issue                                                                                                                                                              | Recommended Action            |